Consent-Based LLM-OSINT Pipeline

 - Problem: OSINT aggregation risk

-- Solution: consent-based design + public-data-only restriction
+- Solution: consent-based design + public-data-only restriction + report guardrails that avoid social-engineering instructions

 Outcomes